harold-b/vscode-duktape-debug/README.md

  - [https://code.visualstudio.com/docs/extensions/overview](https://code.visualstudio.com/docs/extensions/overview)
  - [https://code.visualstudio.com/docs/extensions/example-debuggers](https://code.visualstudio.com/docs/extensions/example-debuggers)

-The adapter uses the debugger protocol based on Duktape version 1.5.0 of [debugger.rst](https://github.com/svaarala/duktape/blob/v1.5.0/doc/debugger.rst).
+The adapter uses the debugger protocol for Duktape version 1.5+ of, Including v2.*+.
+See: [debugger.rst](https://github.com/svaarala/duktape/blob/master/doc/debugger.rst).

 ## Acknoledgements
 Special thanks to Sami Vaarala for developing Duktape, and for freely sharing it with the community.
 A "thank you" also to the VSCode team for facilitating their open-source IDE and the ability to easily make extensions for it.
+And finally, to those who has contributed to this project via bug reports or pull requests, thank you.

 This code contains portions borrowed or adapted from the [vscode nodeJS debugger](https://github.com/Microsoft/vscode-node-debug) and Sami Vaarala's web-based nodeJS [reference implementation](https://github.com/svaarala/duktape/tree/master/debugger) of a Dukatape debug client.